A refinement of Betti numbers in the presence of a continuous function. ( I ): Preliminary definitions

 The following are basic results about compact Hilbert cube manifolds whose proof can be found in \cite {CH}.

 \begin{theorem} \ \begin{enumerate} \item (R Edwards) If $X$ is a compact ANR then $X\times Q$ is a compact Hilbert cube manifold. \item (T.Chapman) Any compact Hilbert cube manifolds is homeomorphic to $K\times Q$ \ for some finite simplicial complex $K.$ \item (T Chapman) If $\omega:X\to Y$ is a homotopy equivalence between two finite simplicial complexes with Whitehead torsion $\tau(\omega)=0$ then the there exists a homeomorphism $\omega': X\times Q\to Y\times Q$ s.t. $\omega'$ and $\omega\times id_Q$ are homotopic.
-Two compact Hilbert cube manifolds are homeomorphic iff they are homotopy equivalent. \end{enumerate} \end{theorem}
+As a consequence of Observation \ref{O24} below, two compact Hilbert cube manifolds which are homotopy equivalent become homeomorphic after product with $\mathbb S^1.$ \end{enumerate} \end{theorem}